maoertel/prometheus-push/README.md

-# Prometheus push
+# Prometheus Push

-This crate works as an extension to prometheus crates like [prometheus](https://crates.io/crates/prometheus) to be able to push non-blocking (default) or blocking to your Prometheus pushgateway and with a less dependent setup of `reqwest` (no `openssl` for example) or with an implementation of your own http client.
+`prometheus_push` works as an extension to prometheus crates like [prometheus](https://crates.io/crates/prometheus) to be able to push non-blocking (default) or blocking to your Prometheus pushgateway and with a less dependent setup of `reqwest` (no `openssl` for example) or with an implementation of your own http client.